 Authoring/Development - cgiemail

-cgiemail, available for Basic level Web hosting plans or higher, accepts the results of a form and uses a template file to construct and send an e-mail message containing those results.
+cgiemail, available on all pair Networks' Web hosting accounts, accepts the results of a form and uses a template file to construct and send an e-mail message containing those results.

 To use cgiemail, you must first construct an online form, which allows your Web site's visitors to send you information.
 If you have a domain name, the opening tag of the online form must be: